8 fascinating things to know about cat teeth

-Need to know about cat teeth?
-Whatever questions you might have about the pointy bits in your moggy's mouth, you should be able to find the answers right here.
+Need to know all the facts about cat teeth?
+Whatever questions you might have about your kitty’s pearly whites, from keeping cat teeth clean to do kittens lose their teeth, you should be able to find the answers right here.

 For cats their teeth – alongside their claws – are essential tools for catching and killing prey, as well as for eating, but on the whole we don't really see a lot of them.
-Cats tend to keep their mouths firmly closed a lot of the time, and we're most likely to catch a glimpse of their teeth (in particular their fangs) when they're having a good yawn.
+Cats tend to keep their mouths firmly closed a lot of the time, and we're most likely to catch a glimpse of their teeth (in particular their fangs) when they're having a good yawn, or if you see your cat panting.

 When you do get a look at cat teeth, though, you might have questions.
 Like, what's the deal with those tiny front teeth?
 We're here to answer that question and more besides.

-Because cats mostly keep their teeth to themselves (except when they're out killing small furry things), it's not always easy to spot if they're having tooth problems.
-So as well as giving you all the facts about cat teeth you need to know, we can also provide you with guidance on potential problems as well as advice on how to keep cat teeth clean
+Because cats mostly keep their teeth to themselves (except when they're out hunting small furry things), it's not always easy to spot if they're having tooth problems.
+So as well as giving you all the facts about cat teeth you need to know, we can also provide you with guidance on potential problems as well as advice on good feline oral hygiene.

 Read on to discover the answers to all your feline dental questions.